 Southeast Alaska commercial herring fisheries occur during the winter, when herring are harvested for use primarily as bait, and during the spring, when herring are harvested for their roe.
 The roe harvest includes the traditional sac roe and pound spawn-on-kelp fisheries.
-This management plan provides an overview of the 2021 herring sac roe fisheries for Southeast Alaska including expected harvest levels and management strategy.
+This management plan provides an overview of the 2022 herring sac roe fisheries for Southeast Alaska including expected harvest levels and management strategy.
 A combined management plan for the northern and southern Southeast Alaska herring pound spawn-on-kelp fisheries is available as a separate publication at local department area offices and on the Alaska Department of Fish and Game's (department) web site.

 Southeast Alaska herring are commercially harvested for sac roe by purse seine and set gillnet gear types, both of which are included in the limited entry system.
-There are currently five herring sac roe fishing areas in Southeast Alaska consisting of one purse seine area and four set gillnet areas.
+There are currently 5 herring sac roe fishing areas in Southeast Alaska consisting of 1 purse seine area and 4 set gillnet areas.
 During the 2003 Alaska Board of Fisheries (BOF) Southeast and Yakutat Finfish meeting, the board adopted a new herring sac roe fishery for West Behm Canal (Sections 1-E and 1-F) that was to operate on alternating years for purse seine and set gillnet gear.
 During the 2012 BOF Southeast and Yakutat Finfish meeting, the board changed the West Behm Canal herring sac roe fishery to be exclusively a set gillnet fishery.
 During the 2018 BOF Southeast and Yakutat meeting, the board rescinded provisions allowing for the Lynn Canal purse seine fishery that had not opened since 1982.
 Herring sac roe fishing areas are shown in Figure 1.

-No herring were harvested in commercial herring sac roe fisheries in Southeast Alaska during 2020.
-The 2021 herring sac roe harvest is anticipated to substantially less than the 33,304 tons available for harvest.
+In 2021, 15,578 tons of herring were harvested in the Sitka Sound herring sac roe fishery.
+This was the only commercial herring sac roe harvest in Southeast Alaska in 2021.
+The 2022 herring sac roe harvest is anticipated to be substantially less than the 45,164 tons available for harvest and will likely be similar to the 2021 harvest.